Three large standing neputa statues

 Tachineputa Manufacturing Co., Ltd

-Large neputa are made from around 50 parts over a period of more than six months, and are assembled using a crane in the Tachineputa Exhibition Room over a period of around two days.
+The large Tachineputa floats are made in about 50 parts and take more than six months to create, and are assembled in the Tachineputa Exhibition Hall using a crane over approximately two days.

 A multipurpose hall where you can see medium-sized Neputa up close